Smurf-IV/Elucidate/README.md

     - In Progress
   - [ ] Add _Windows EventLog_ reporting of Errors
   - [x] Add _ExceptionLess_ for online reporting of Exceptions

-- [ ] Phase IV (Recovery and new SnapRAID Commands ?)
+  - [x] Show what could be recovered.

-  - [ ] Extended Help with recovery - interactive guides etc..
+- [ ] Phase IV (new SnapRAID Commands ?)
-  - [ ] Show what could be recovered (This will require looking into the SnapRaid codebase to interpret the status file(s)).
+  - [ ] Extended Help with disk recovery - interactive guides etc..
   - [ ] Notify the user if their SnapRAID version is outdated
   - [ ] Interpret the SnapRAID logs (used by the changes below)
   - [ ] Provide the status of the array following a command run